Mehul237/CP-Resource/01-Template/Parzival_237.md

 void parzival_237() {

+  // 1.
+Problem given statement

-  // According to problem take input here,
+  // 2.
+According to problem take input here,

-  // Problem Logic start here,
+  // 3.
+Problem Logic start here,

+  // Edge case: Minor idea, Pillar of issue not mentioned in problem

+  // Cover boundary issue: What to do if it is >, < or =

+  // 4.
+Problem analysis
   // TC:
   // SC:
 }

 int main() {